Chart Color Schemes

 Health performance in Cleveland is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Cleveland faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover is exceptionally high at approximately 61% of Cleveland's total population (10,456 people), compared to 54.2% in Greater Brisbane and a national average of 55.3%.
+Approximately 61% of Cleveland's total population (10,456 people) has private health cover, compared to 54.2% in Greater Brisbane and a national average of 55.3%.
 The most common medical conditions are arthritis and mental health issues, affecting 11.1 and 8.6% of residents respectively.

-However, 61.5% of Cleveland residents report being completely clear of medical ailments, compared to 64.6% in Greater Brisbane.
-Cleveland has a higher proportion of seniors aged 65 and over at 33.4% (5,690 people), compared to 25.3% in Greater Brisbane.
-Despite this, health outcomes among seniors perform better than the general population in health metrics.
+Conversely, 61.5% of residents report having no medical ailments, compared to 64.6% in Greater Brisbane.
+Cleveland has a higher proportion of seniors aged 65 and over, at 33.4% (5,690 people), than Greater Brisbane's 25.3%.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health